saifaustcse/git-workflow-and-commands/README.md

 ### Adding files and folder (Workspace --> Staging)

     # Add the specified file from the current directory to the staging.
+    # Start tracking an untracked file
     $ git add [file1] [file2] [fileN]

     # Add the specified directory from the current directory to the staging, including subdirectories.
+    # Start tracking an untracked directory
     $ git add [dir]

     # Add all files (tracked or untracked) from the current directory to the staging.
+    # Start tracking a untracked file
+    # Update the changes of tracked file from the current directory to the staging.
     $ git add .

+### Removing files and folder from stagging

+    # Removes files from your index and your working directory
+    # Start untracking a previously tracked file
+    $ git rm filename

 ### Commit changes (Staging --> Repository)